 Climate change also plays a role in fish borne FBH.
-A study on the effects of temperature, rainfall and humidity on human cases of clonorchiasis, caused by infection with Clonorchis sinensis in China found a positive association between cases and increasing temperature and rainfall, while humidity had an inverse relationship (Li et al., 2014b).
+A study on the effects of temperature, rainfall and humidity on human cases of clonorchiasis, caused by infection with Clonorchis sinensis in China, found a positive association between cases and increasing temperature and rainfall, while humidity had an inverse relationship (Li et al., 2014b).
 With increasing global temperatures due to global warming this may indicate an increase in fish-borne helminths, particularly C. sinensis (Figure 2).

 Fish-borne trematode families known to infect humans are Clinostomatidae, Echinostomaidae, Heterophyidae, Opisthorchiidae and Troglotrematidae (Waikagul and Thaenkham, 2014).
-There are several variations of the trematode life-cycle, however all species are similar in that they require at least two hosts – a definitive and an intermediate, usually molluscan, host (Doughty, 1996).
-Of these, the Opisthorchiidae are important in human health due to the ability of Opisthorchis and Clonorchis species to cause cancer.
+There are several variations of the trematode life-cycle, but all species are similar in that they require at least two hosts – a definitive and an intermediate molluscan host (Doughty, 1996).
+Of these, the Opisthorchiidae are important in human health due to the association of Opisthorchis and Clonorchis spp. with the development of liver cancer.

-Worldwide 45 million people are estimated to be currently infected with liver flukes (trematodes), 35 million infected with C. sinensis, 10 million with O. viverrini, and 1.6 million with O. felineus (Keiser and Utzinger, 2009, Hung et al., 2015).
-These parasites are most commonly found in Asia, particularly developing countries, with the exception of O. felineus which is found in humans and animals in Europe.
-The emergence of clinical O. felineus in Europe can be linked both to changes in human diet, due to the popularization of consuming raw fish products, and those fish products smoked or marinated since neither process kills metacercariae contained in the muscle of infected fishes, and to cultural practices of eating raw fish that already exist in some European countries, such as Iceland (Pozio et al., 2013).
+Worldwide, 45 million people are estimated to be currently infected with trematode liver flukes; 35 million are infected with C. sinensis, 10 million with O. viverrini, and 1.6 million with O. felineus (Keiser and Utzinger, 2009, Hung et al., 2015).
+These parasites are most commonly found in Asia, particularly in developing countries, with the exception of O. felineus which is found in humans and animals in Europe.
+The emergence of clinical O. felineus in Europe can be linked both to changes in human diet, due to the popularization of consuming raw fish products, and those fish products smoked or marinated since neither process kills metacercariae contained in the muscle of infected fish, and to cultural practices of eating raw fish that already exist in some European countries, such as Iceland (Pozio et al., 2013).

 Clonorchis sinensis and Opisthorchis viverrini are known to cause cholangiocarcinoma in humans, while O. felineus has been implicated as a potential cause of cancer, although this needs to be further investigated (Correia da Costa et al., 2014, de Martel et al., 2012, Watanapa and Watanapa, 2002, Ogorodova et al., 2015).
-The only other helminth currently linked to causing cancer in humans is Schistosoma haematobium, the cause of urogenital schistosomiasis in Africa, although the underlying mechanism by which it causes cancer is yet to be discovered (Honeycutt et al., 2014, Thomas et al., 1990).
+The only other helminth currently linked to the development of cancer in humans is Schistosoma haematobium, the cause of urogenital schistosomiasis in Africa, although the underlying mechanism involved is yet to be determined (Honeycutt et al., 2014, Thomas et al., 1990).
 There is some discussion as to whether S. japonicum causes an increased risk of developing colorectal adenocarcinoma (Peterson and Weidner, 2011).
 The estimated number of cancers caused by O. viverrini and C. sinensis infection in 2008 was estimated at 2,000, while cancer caused by S. haematobium was estimated at 6,000 (de Martel et al., 2012).
-These helminthes cause cancer by releasing indirect carcinogens or direct physical irritation, both of which lead to chronic inflammation (Sripa et al., 2012).
+These helminths cause cancer by indirect releaseof carcinogens or direct physical irritation, both of which lead to chronic inflammation (Sripa et al., 2012).
 Due to the location of the adult worms and eggs, C. sinensis and O. viverrini cause hepatic and biliary cancers while S. haematobium causes bladder cancer.
-Cancer in C. sinensis and O. viverrini occur due to secretions from adult flukes into the bile, while in S. haematobium cancer is due to the inflammatory response to eggs lodged in the bladder wall and the induction of chronic inflammation (Oh and Weiderpass, 2014).
+Cancer in C. sinensis and O. viverrini occurs due to secretions from adult flukes into the bile, while in S. haematobium cancer results from the inflammatory response to eggs lodged in the bladder wall and the induction of chronic inflammation (Oh and Weiderpass, 2014).